 Nystagmus

-Nystagmus is an abormality of eye movements where the eyes shake spontaneously.
+Nystagmus is an abnormality of eye movements where the eyes shake spontaneously.
 It is caused by either poor vision or central nerve system abnormalities.

 Optic Nerve Atrophy